No recruiters want candidates to fail. They've invested too much in the assessment process.

 - Much of the message of your talk will be transmitted non-verbally, so your body language can make a huge difference to your presentation

-- You may be invited to use a flipchart, an overhead projector (OHP) or Powerpoint slides – use these to your advantage to support and back up your presentation
+- You may be invited to use a flipchart or Powerpoint slides (which you could share on your screen if you are presenting virtually) – use these to your advantage to support and back up your presentation

 Passing psychometric and personality tests